haberdashPI/vscode-master-key/README.md

 1. Install this extension
 2. Run the command `Master Key: Activate Keybindings`.
 3. Select the built-in binding set "Larkin".

+If at some point you decide you want to stop using Master Key, you can remove any bindings it added to your configuration by calling `Master Key: Deactivate Keybindings`.

 ## Examples